Automated Medication Dispensers Provide Peace Of Mind

 First of all, remembering to take the right medications at the right time is no easy challenge.
 For example, when the amount and complexity of medications increases over time.
 Missing the right dose or taking too many pills is dangerous.
 In fact,Samuel Demar, Staff Writer for MED-Q, the makers of MED-Q Automated Pill Dispenser, states, ” 1 out of 10 hospital visits are the result of taking the wrong prescription medications.
 An automatic system reduces hospital visits due to missed or overdosed medications.

-The comparisons below shows a quick comparison of each of the systems we looked at.
+The comparisons below shows a quick comparison of Comparison of New Automated Medication Dispensers.

 MED-Q Smart Pill Dispenser with Alarm and Timer